How Long Does it Take to Get a Divorce in New Jersey?

 None of the above – In some circumstances, couples may be able to come to the terms of their own divorce agreement.
 While it is still highly recommended to work with our Florham Park divorce attorneys to actually draft the document, agreeing to the terms does not necessarily require any legal process.

-What are the Steps of a Typical Divorce Process in Morris County?
+What are the Steps of a Typical Divorce Process?

 A typical divorce filing process might look something like this:

 - Filing for divorce with New Jersey courts.
 This entails making three (3) or more copies, one original and two copies and mailing all three to begin the process